akharrou/QuickDocs/In-The-Makings/LLDB.md

     expr unsigned int $foo = 5
     expr char c[] = \"foo\"; c[0]

      Important Note: Because this command takes 'raw' input, if you use any command options you must use ' -- ' between the end of the command options and the beginning of the raw input.

+Executing Alternative Code
+Expressions can also be used to call functions, as in this example:

+(lldb) expr (int) printf ("I have a pointer 0x%llx.\n", self)
+$2 = (int) 22
+I have a pointer 0x0.

+The expression command is one of the raw commands.
+As a result, you don’t have to quote your whole expression, or backslash protect quotes, and so forth.

+The results of the expressions are stored in persistent variables (of the form $[0-9]+) that you can use in further expressions, such as:
+The results of the expressions are stored in persistent variables (of the form $[0-9]+) that you can use in further expressions, such as: